 What is Genom Austria?

-We want to generate a public dialogue with experts and laypersons alike and reflect on the meaning of genome sequencing in all its facets.
-For this purpose, we are inviting volunteers to undergo an analysis of their personal genome with state-of-the-art technology and expert advice and then share the data with the public.
-Our pioneers’ genomes will be freely accessible via the Internet and form the basis and illustration material for the broad-based discussion of the possibilities and limits of genome research.
-Participation in Genom Austria is voluntary, and the project neither pursues commercial nor diagnostic goals.
+In the pilot phase a public dialogue was generated with experts and laypersons alike, who reflected on the meaning of genome sequencing in all its facets.
+Volunteers were invited to undergo an analysis of their personal genome with state-of-the-art technology and expert advice and then share the data with the public.
+The pioneers’ genomes are freely accessible via the internet at www,genomeaustria.at and form the basis and illustration material for the broad-based discussion of the possibilities and limits of genome research.
+Participation in Genom Austria has been voluntary, and the project neither pursues commercial nor diagnostic goals.

 For the medicine of the future

 Knowledge about human genes and their functions contributes significantly to personal health and the medicine of the future.
 We are continually advancing our understanding of the correlation between the variations in our genes and specific illnesses, making it possible to provide more precise diagnoses and develop more targeted therapies.
 Prior genetic knowledge also allows us to be one step ahead of illnesses and counteract these accordingly.
 A person with a genetic predisposition for cardiovascular disease does not necessarily have to suffer a heart attack.
 For the most part, we can still control our own destiny and change our lifestyle accordingly.

 Work on the genome can significantly contribute to a better understanding of cultural diversity – and thus improve our sense of community.
-Genome research teaches us the following: There is no reasonable basis for discrimination due to descent, skin colour or even illness.
+Genome research teaches us the following: There is no reasonable basis for discrimination due to descent, skin color or even illness.
 The donated genomes illustrate the diversity within our society.
 The more people understand how much and also how little the genome actually tells us about a person, the less one has to worry about genetic discrimination in the future.

 For more information on the project see www.genomaustria.at.